Last updated 29 November 2022

 My room #516 is a classic room with a king-size bed (no views – only of city buildings and a laneway).
 The hotel’s classic styling continues into the spacious neutral-toned rooms.
 I like the pop of orange on the small chair near the table and the photograph of kunyani / Mt Wellington above the bedhead.

-I take advantage of my room’s coat rack.
-Handy for those last minute items you want to grab as you head out the door!
+I take advantage of the coat rack.
+Handy for those last-minute items you want to grab as you head out the door!

 It’s getting late and I’m feeling peckish.
-I decide to forego dining in at Tesoro tonight, heading up the street instead, but will have a nightcap on my return.
+I decide to forego dining in at Tesoro tonight, heading up the street instead.
+I’ll have a nightcap on my return.

-Before bed I try one of the hotel’s signature cocktails: the Barile.
+Before I’m ready to head upstairs for bed, I find Restaurant Manager Jozef Uhlarik behind the bar.
+He mixes me one of Mövenpick hotel’s signature cocktails: the Barile.
 Wow!
 I made it last as long as I could.

 Mövenpick Hotel Hobart Tesoro Restaurant

 Chocology is Mövenpick’s alternative to high tea in Hobart.
-There are a few different packages to consider.
+There are a few different selections.